ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_varnish/README.md

 To add and maintain purge rules go to the following url:
 `admin/config/frontend_cache_purge_rules`

+## How to add and maintain 'Purge rule'
+To add new cache purge rule you can expand **Configuration -> Cache purge rules** menu and click on the **'Add cache purge rule'** link.
+You will be redirected to the **'Add cache purge rule'** form.

+In the first step you need to choose a content type for which new rule will be applied.
+After picking the content type next step is to choose the purge target.

+If you pick the 'A specific list of paths' option you will have to provide paths which should be purged.
+In the text field you can use wildcards characters.

+Wildcards that are currently implemented:
+- '*' (asterisk) matches any number of any characters including none
+- '?' (question mark) matches any single character

+After setting up a rule you need to submit it by clicking the **'Save'** button.

+After creation of a new rule you will be redirected to the page with the list of rules.
+From that page you can use option to add a new rule or edit, delete existing rules.

 ## Purge rules logic
 The Nexteuropa Varnish provides hardcoded logic for triggering